Self Employed with a Solo 401(k) and Loving It – more for the “Yacht-less”

-So, what do I, the financial planner for the “Yacht-less”, think is on the minds of these entrepreneurs? - no doubt they are always thinking about how they can do it better, then things like - cash flow, meeting payroll, increasing sales, competition, promotional material, and plans, their suppliers, technology, taxes, licensing and regulations, the weather, inventory, and the landlord.
-How does saving for “retirement” (do entrepreneurs ever retire?) get on their radar?
+So, what do you think is on the mind of all these business owners? - no doubt they are thinking about how they can do things better, their cashflow, making payroll, growing sales, competition, taxes, regulations, and of course the landlord.
+How does choosing the ideal retirement vehicle get on their radar?

-A SEP IRA is a qualified retirement plan that is exclusively for self-employed.
-It’s easy to establish (usually free of charge) and can be established and contributions made post-tax filing year (i.e. you can set it up in 2019 and make payments that will be tax-deductible in 2018).
-The maximum contributions, 2019 limit is - $56,000.
-The maximum contribution is reached at $270,000 of income and contributions are limited to 20% of profits for sole proprietorships after self-employment tax.
-That all sounds great.
+A SEP IRA is a qualified retirement plan that is exclusively for the self-employed.
+It’s easy to establish (usually free of charge) and can be set-up and contributions made post-tax filing year, i.e. you can set it up in 2019 and make contributions before April 15, 2019, that will be tax-deductible in your 2018 tax filing.
+The maximum employee and employer contributions for 2019 is - $56,000, and to reach this contribution limit you will need a total income of $270,000.

 How does a Solo 401(k) compare to a SEP IRA?

-- the financial plan fits your needs and your risk tolerance, now and is flexible if circumstances change.
+- financial plan fits your needs and risk tolerance and is able to respond to changes in circumstances.

-- expenses and taxes are known and managed.
+- Investment expenses and taxes are known and managed.

-- the plan will keep you disciplined through market swings and dips.
+- Investment strategy will keep you disciplined through market swings and dips.

-If you have employees you can set up a profit-sharing plan for the employees, this is not common.
+If you have employees, you can set up a profit-sharing plan for the employees.

 A backdoor Roth IRA is the conversion of a Traditional IRA to a Roth IRA ideally in low-income years.